 Other Employment/ Activities

 RAs are required to devote at least 20 hours per week to the position.
-Participation in outside activities on campus does strengthen the RAs knowledge of campus resources and activities.
-However, over involvement in such outside activities pose a challenge and threaten productivity and job performance.
+Participation in outside activities on campus does strengthen the RA's knowledge of campus resources and activities.
+However, over involvement in such outside activities poses a challenge and threatens productivity and job performance.
 To this end, we have limited the number of hours for outside activities including overload of courses, extra curricular activities and outside employment to 15 hours.
 If the RA wishes to seek further employment elsewhere, this must be approved by the supervising AD prior to securing a position.

 A Resident Assistant will work as an advisor to individual students and student groups, and as an assistant in the general management of the residence halls.
 The responsibilities of a Resident Assistant are many and varied.

 Major responsibilities include but are not limited to:

 - Know all residents of floor/wing through direct interaction and by being available and visible.

 - Promote individual and group activities which foster a sense of community among residents.